mantil-io/docs/commands/mantil_aws_upgrade.md

       --aws-secret-access-key string   Secret access key for the AWS account, must be used with the aws-access-key-id and aws-region options
-      --dry-run                        Don't start install/uninstall just show what credentials will be used --force                          Force uninstall even if it will result in orphaned stages -y, --yes                            Assume 'yes' as answer to all prompts
+      --dry-run                        Don't start install/uninstall just show what credentials will be used
 </pre>
 ### EXAMPLES
 <pre>